itteerde/ep2e_c01/notes/mission_0002_plan_concepts.md

+> 🚨🚨🚨 THIS IS CHAT-GPT BS, this page is a JOKE! 🚨🚨🚨

 Nice.
 You're setting up a classic slow-burn bootstrap op—very Eclipse Phase.
 Here's a plan structured around your parameters, aimed at going from low-profile survival to full ambush capability, while staying below the radar of a heavily armed enemy force.
 Your assets:

 - **Breadcrumb System + Radio Booster** for long-distance Mesh connection.